 “For I am YHWH, I shall not change, and you, O sons of Ya’aqob (Yisra’el) shall not come to an end.”
 Malachi (Malaki) 3:6

 So, according to Scripture, the Sabbath is continual and does not change, nor does YHWH.
-However, the great deceiver (ha’Shatan – Satan) does work through people and entities to distort YHWH’s Word.
-To manipulate the minds of the untaught and those who do not revere YHWH nor have a love for the truth, in this case YHWH sends them false delusions for them to believe the lies (2 Thess 9-12).
+However, the great deceiver is hard at work on this topic as well to deceive the masses, and he does work through people and entities to distort YHWH’s Word.
+He manipulates the minds of the untaught and those who do not revere YHWH nor have a love for the truth, in this case YHWH sends them false delusions for them to believe the lies (2 Thess 9-12).

-Gratefully He does know who is seeking Him and He promises to be found by those who do seek for Him with all their heart.
+Thankfully as mentioned many times thus far, YHWH does know who is seeking Him and He promises to be found by those who seek for Him with all their heart.

 “And you shall seek, and shall find Me, when you search for Me with all your heart.”
 Jeremiah (Yirmeyahu) 29:13

 “…YHWH is with you while you are with Him.
 And if you seek Him, He is found by you, but if you forsake Him, He forsakes you.”
 2 Chronicles (Debrey ha’Yamim) 15:2b

 These are very interesting verses because I was always taught that there were no errors in the “inerrant word of God”.
 However, why do these verses require us to seek Him before we can find Him?
 Could that entail more than just surface reading?
 Could it mean that doctrinally, we need to look past our multiple language translations?
 After all, what is the need for numerous differing and sometimes contradicting translations accept that man has tweaked, removed and/or made mistakes throughout the centuries.